WhykeyGit/Pokemon-data-and-teambuilder-project/README.md

 2. **Open the project**:
    - Simply open `index.html` in your web browser
-   - Or use a local server (recommended):
+   - Or use a local server (E.G. Live Server in VSCode):
      ```bash
      # Using Python 3
      python -m http.server 8000